abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logics as orders
 ---

-We will now do something that is quite characteristic of category theory - examining a concept in a more limited version of the theory, in order to make things simpler for ourselves.

-So we already saw that a logical system along with a set of primary propositions forms a category.
+So, we already saw that a logical system along with a set of primary propositions forms a category.

 ![Logic as a preorder](../05_logic/logic_category.svg)

-If we assume that there is only one way to go from proposition $A$, to proposition $B$ (or there are many ways, but we are not interested in the difference between them), then logic is not only a category, but a *preorder* in which the relationship "bigger than" is taken to mean "implies".
+If we assume that there is only one way to go from proposition $A$, to proposition $B$ (or there are many ways, but we are not interested in the difference between them), then logic is not only a category, but a *preorder* in which the relationship "bigger than" is taken to mean "implies", so ($A \to B$ is $A > B$).

 ![Logic as a preorder](../05_logic/logic_preorder.svg)